apfurlan/apfurlan/README.md

-## Hi there !!!👋
+## Hi there !!! 👋

 I'm Alexandre Furlan and this is my Github page.
 Here you will find some projects developed to learn/study data science and some computational physics projects (Monte Carlo and Molecular Dynamics codes).

+-  🧔🏻 PHD Statistical and Computational Physics
 -  🖥 Data Engineer, former Data Analyst
 -  🏢 Currently working on [A3Data](https://github.com/orgs/A3Data/teams)
--  🧑🏽‍🎓 Currently studing for certifications (AWS Practitioner,GCP Foundational)
+-  🧑🏽‍🎓 Currently studing Cloud computing (AWS,GCP)

 <div>